-Motivation in the current study has been measured using Organismic Integration Theory, one of the theories which makes up Self-Determination Theory (SDT) and which breaks down extrinsic motivation into increasingly internalised aspects.
+Motivation in the current study has been measured using Organismic Integration Theory, one of the theories which makes up Self-Determination Theory (SDT) (Deci & Ryan, 1985) and which breaks down extrinsic motivation into increasingly internalised aspects.
 External regulation, whereby motivation is linked to external factors such as desire for a reward or avoidance of punishment, is the least autonomous, followed by introjected regulation, characterised by a feeling of pride in success or shame in failure.
-Identified regulation, which in this case could be the desire to learn a language in order to improve chances of getting a good job or accessing higher education is more autonomous, or self-determined, and considered to approximate intrinsic motivation (Ryan & Connell 1989; Vansteenkiste, Niemiec & Soenens 2010).
-The more self-determined a student is, the more positive their educational outcomes (Reeve, Deci, & Ryan 2004), with higher intrinsic motivation linked to higher attainment (Taylor, Jungert, Mageau, Schattke, Dedic, Rosenfield & Koestner 2014).
+Identified regulation, which in this case could be the desire to learn a language in order to improve chances of getting a good job or accessing higher education is more autonomous, or self-determined, and considered to approximate to intrinsic motivation (Ryan and Connell 1989; Vansteenkiste, Niemiec and Soenens 2010).
+The more self-determined a student is, the more positive their educational outcomes (Reeve, Deci and Ryan 2004), with higher intrinsic motivation linked to higher attainment (Taylor et al. 2014).

-This study adopts SDT because it allows a holistic focus on attitudes towards learning generally, rather than assuming that language learning motivation, for a school student, has unique motivational dimensions that set this subject apart.
-Indeed, generic school experience factors such as liking the teacher, and enjoying the lessons have been identified as key factors determining attitudes to MFL (e.g. Chambers 1999, Krüsemann 2018) rather than, say, specific instrumental reasons to use the langauge for specific purposes (Gayton 2010; McPake et al. 1999)
+This study adopts SDT because it permits a dynamic, holistic view on (language) learning motivation in several respects: SDT permits the conceptualisation of learner motivation in a dynamic interaction of more extrinsic and more intrinsic dimensions, rather than conceptualising these dimensions as mutually exclusive.
+Furthermore, SDT also conceptualises motivation as dynamic with respect to influences at the level of learner experiences.
+In this respect, some studies suggest that generic school experience factors such as liking the teacher, and enjoying the lessons, are crucial factors determining motivation in MFL (e.g. Chambers 1999, Krüsemann 2018).
+On the other hand, motivational dimensions specific to the subject (e.g. instrumental motivation to use the langauge for specific purposes) are well-established dimensions in MFL motivation, although studies investigating motivation for MFL in UK schools tend to show that this dimension is often of relatively low importance for this context (Gayton 2010; McPake et al. 1999).

-Furthermore, in order to establish how policy decisions are made in schools and how they affect student motivation, data from head teachers and heads of languages was collected.
-Decisions regarding which languages should be taught to which students come under the heading ‘strategic leadership’, which is largely the responsibility of the head, although middle leaders such as heads of department may contribute to strategic thinking in their areas of expertise (Earley & Weindling 2004).
+Furthermore, in order to establish how policy decisions are made in schools and how they affect student motivation, data from head teachers and heads of languages were collected.
+Decisions regarding which languages should be taught to which students come under the heading ‘strategic leadership’, which is largely the responsibility of the head teacher, although middle leaders such as heads of department may contribute to strategic thinking in their areas of expertise (Earley and Weindling 2004).

-To sum up, there is little policy support at national level to increase MFL uptake.
+To sum up, there is currently little policy support at national level in England to increase MFL uptake.
 Evidence suggests that poor student motivation for MFL is a major contributor to the ongoing decline in MFL uptake, but given the increasing devolution of powers to individual schools in many policy decisions, there is an urgent need to understand how schools’ framing of ‘choice’ for MFL may relate to motivation.
-Senior school management, even if willing to increase their MFL uptake, face systemic problems in MFL delivery, such as poor student motivation, staffing shortages (Allen 2016), lack of curriculum time (Tinsley & Board 2017) and severe marking.
+Senior school management, even if willing to increase their MFL uptake, face systemic problems in MFL delivery, such as poor student motivation, staffing shortages (Allen 2016), lack of curriculum time (Tinsley and Board 2017) and severe marking.
 This context may lead school leadership teams to limit MFL study to some students only, with unknown effects on learner motivation.
 It is equally unclear if giving complete free choice to students to study a MFL or not carries a motivational advantage.
 This study directly investigates the views of senior and middle leaders to provide insight into this question.

-This study
+The study

 Research questions

-The research questions addressed by the study are:
+The research questions addressed by this study are:

 How do school leaders make strategic decisions regarding the provision of choice for MFL GCSE?